geekodour/o/content/docs/documents/notetaking.md

 ### Consume {#consume}

 Before consumption it is important to re-organize/re-order information for consumption.
 When consuming, it should be the primary activity.
 We also re-prioritize things at this step because it's the only sane way to decide what to work on.

-> What information consumes is rather obvious: it consumes the attention of its recipients.
-Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.
-> _~ Herbert Simon_

 -   📅 : periodically re-view, re-think, re-organize, re-prioritize captures.
 -   🐝 : place information where it will be easily accessible while executing. eg. put things into anki.